Several injured after car plows into crowd in Munich – DW – 02/13/2025

 Several injured after car plows into crowd in MunichFebruary 13, 2025

-Several people were hurt on Thursday after a car drove into a group of pedestrians in Munich, the capital of Germany's southern state of Bavaria, the mass-circulation daily Bild reported, citing police officials.
+Several people were hurt on Thursday after a car drove into a group of pedestrians in Munich, the capital of Germany's southern state of Bavaria, German media and police reported.

 A police statement confirmed that a number of people had been injured in the incident.